-The Compilation Manual for an Index of Service Production (OECD, 2007) and the UN's IRDTS (Table IV.1 page 65) include a table suggesting that turnover statistics should include "gross sales from departments, concessions, and amusement and vending machines operated by others" rather than the unit's share of those sales (fee or commissions).
+The Compilation Manual for an Index of Service Production (OECD, 2007) and the UN's IRDTS (Table IV.1 page 65) includes a table that details the various components of turnover.
+The first item, gross sales of goods, should be clarified to "gross sales of goods of own account".
+Goods sold on account of others should be measured as commissions and would be considered the provision of a service.
+This table also provides a distinction for sales from departments, concessions, amusement and vending machines operated by others.